ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Partly cloudy, with a low around 76.
-South southwest wind around 6 mph.<br></div>
+         <h3>Overnight</h3>Mostly cloudy.
+Low around 76, with temperatures rising to around 79 overnight.
+South southwest wind around 2 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A chance of rain showers between 7am and 10am, then a chance of showers and thunderstorms between noon and 4pm.
+         <h3>Tuesday</h3>A slight chance of rain showers between 7am and 8am, then a slight chance of showers and thunderstorms between 1pm and 5pm.
          Mostly sunny.
 High near 96, with temperatures falling to around 92 in the afternoon.
 Heat index values as high as 110.
-West wind around
-         8 mph.
-Chance of precipitation is 30%.<br></div>
+West wind 5 to 8 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">